DaveOuds/CartPole/README.md

 # Setting up the development environment
-1. Ubuntu on Windows (skip if you have an UNIX operating system) -Enable Windows Subsystem for Linux
+1. Ubuntu on Windows (skip if you have an UNIX operating system)
+- Enable Windows Subsystem for Linux
--Download Ubuntu from the Microsoft Store
+- Download Ubuntu from the Microsoft Store
 2. Set up Python3 and pip
--CMD: sudo apt-get install python3 python3-pip
+- CMD: sudo apt-get install python3 python3-pip
 3. Jupyter, virtualenv and ipykernel
--CMD: pyton3-pip install jupyter virtualenv
+- CMD: pyton3-pip install jupyter virtualenv
--Setting up virtualenv & making it available in jupyter
+- Setting up virtualenv & making it available in jupyter

     i.
 CMD: Python3 –m virtualenv CartPole

     ii.
 CMD: source CartPole/bin/activate

     iii.
 CMD: Pip install ipykernel

     iv.
 CMD: Python –m ipykernel install --user --name=CartPole

 4. Set up Jupyter Notebook
--CMD: Jupyter notebook
+- CMD: Jupyter notebook
--Create new Notebook in the pop-up window (see figure 6).
+- Create new Notebook in the pop-up window (see figure 6).

 Note: If the window does not show go to localhost:8888 in your browser